The Most Expensive Gaming Keyboard in the World 2022

 3. Qwerty Keyboards

-The QWERTY keyboard layout is comfortable, familiar, and time-tested, making it ideal for your everyday typing needs.
+The QWERTY keyboard layout is comfortable, familiar, and time-tested, making it ideal for everyday typing.
 If you are happy with the speed of typing words per minute with QWERTY, there is no need to learn a new system on a keyboard with a different layout.

-It is designed in the shape of an old-fashioned typewriter, QWERTY is the most common keyboard layout.
-Generations of typists have come to know the QWERTY keyboard, and most students learn to type with this kind of keyboard layout.
+It is designed like an old-fashioned typewriter, and QWERTY is the most common keyboard layout.
+Generations of typists have learned the QWERTY keyboard, and most students learn to type with this keyboard layout.

 4. Numeric keypad